The Icelandic Hot Dog

 The Bæjarins beztu hot dog stand is located on Tryggvagata 1, 101 Reykjavík.

-As you can image, this is a very popular beverage for Icelanders after a long night of beer.
+As you can image, this is a very popular snack for Icelanders after long nights out.

-But you can simply just follow these directions as well.
+But you can also just follow these directions from Google Maps.

 Thanks for reading!